16

 Feb-May | Sept-Dece

-- Experience the thrilling flight from Kathmandu to Lukla, one of the most scenic mountain flights in the Nepal Himalayas.
+• Experience the thrilling flight from Kathmandu to Lukla, one of the most scenic mountain flights in the Himalayas.

-The Everest Base Camp trek offers a unique combination of well-maintained paths and the stunning beauty of the Himalayas.
+The Comfort Everest Base Camp trek offers a unique combination of well-maintained paths and the stunning beauty of the Himalayas, with comfortable accommodations along your Everest Base Camp journey.
 Located in the heart of this magnificent mountain range, the Everest region is famous for its breathtaking scenery and the warm hospitality of the Sherpa people.
 This adventure not only takes you to the base of the world’s highest peak but also allows you to immerse yourself in the rich culture and traditions of Nepal.

 The 16 Day Everest Base Camp Trek Itinerary is designed for comfortable EBC Trekkers.
 The trek starts from Kathmandu and ends in Kathmandu, including highly taking care of your arrival pickup from Kathmandu Tribhuwan Airport, and departure of your final day of the 16-day Everest Base Camp Trek through an experienced Nepal-based Everest Base Camp Trekking operator, Nepal Spirit Adventure, the team that has been organizing Nepal Trek and Tour for 25 years.

-The Everest Base Camp 16-day trek takes you to an elevation of approximately 5,364 meters.
+The Everest Base Camp trek itinerary takes you to an elevation of approximately 5,364 meters, the world's highest mountain peak base camp, named Mount Everest-Sagarmatha.
 This journey offers breathtaking panoramic views of several peaks that soar above 8,000 meters.
 You will have the opportunity to see stunning views of Pumori, Lhotse, Nuptse, Lobuche, and many other mountains, including the iconic Mt.
 Everest itself.

 The Everest Base Camp (EBC) trek is a classic adventure in Nepal's Khumbu region, typically lasting 12 to 16 days.
 It reaches a maximum altitude of 5,545 meters at Kala Patthar.
 The journey usually begins with a flight to Lukla and includes accommodations in mountain tea houses.
 Each day, trekkers walk for about 5 to 6 hours through Sagarmatha National Park, enjoying breathtaking views of Mount Everest, which stands at 8,848 meters, along with many other snow-capped peaks in the area.